operator-framework/java-operator-plugins/docs/tutorial.md

 Resource Definition (CRD) API with group `cache`, version `v1`, and Kind `Memcached`.

-Use the `create api` command to scaffold the `MemcachedController`, `MemcachedSpec`, `MemcachedStatus` and `Memcached`.
+Use the `create api` command to scaffold the `MemcachedReconciler`, `MemcachedSpec`, `MemcachedStatus` and `Memcached`.
 These files represent the API.
 The plugin may show some debug statements which is normal as it is still in the alpha state.